murnax/kong-docker-compose/README.md

 We set restarting policy on "kong" service to "always" because this service depends on migration status on "kong-database" that is handled by "kong-migration" that is a self-terminated service that will be removed after finish execution, so "kong" can not depend on "kong-migration".

-I also seperate these 4 services into 3 docker-compose files like this:
+I also seperate these 4 services into 4 docker-compose files like this:
 - docker-compose.yaml: base file that run "kong-database" service
 - docker-compose.setup.yaml: contains "kong-migration" service for migrating "kong-database" service
+- docker-compose.set-upstream.yaml: is used to add upstream endpoints to "kong" service
 - docker-compose.dev.yaml: contains "kong" and "dashboard" services

 ### To run these compose files: